Rescale Customer Agreement

 Rescale Customer may not use or instruct others to use (or encourage, promote or facilitate such use of) the Rescale Platform or the Rescale website for any illegal, harmful or offensive activity, including transmitting, storing, displaying, distributing or making available content that is illegal, harmful or offensive.
 Prohibited activities or content include:

 - Illegal Activities.
 Any illegal activities, including advertising, transmitting, or otherwise making available gambling sites or services.

 - Harmful or Fraudulent Activities.
-Activities that may be harmful to others, our operations or reputation, including offering or disseminating fraudulent goods, services, schemes, or promotions (e.g., make-money-fast schemes, ponzi and pyramid schemes, phishing, or pharming), or engaging in other deceptive practices.
+Activities that may be harmful to others, Rescale’s operations or reputation, including offering or disseminating fraudulent goods, services, schemes, or promotions (e.g., make-money-fast schemes, ponzi and pyramid schemes, phishing, or pharming), or engaging in other deceptive practices.

 - Infringing Content.
 Content that infringes or misappropriates the intellectual property or proprietary rights of others.

 - Offensive Content.
 Content that is defamatory, obscene, abusive, invasive of privacy, or otherwise objectionable.